19Alena/World/README.md

 # Application Hello World
-> This project read data from Form and display text from template file.
+> This project realised task in PHP.

 ## General Information
-This project implement a simple “Hello, World” application in PHP.
+Project implement a simple “Hello, World” application in PHP.
-It render some HTML according to the template and display it to the user.
+It renders some HTML according to the template and display it to the user.

 ## Technologies Used